Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Results

-Domains in which we did \emph{not} detect any backdoor behavior include Corporate/Amazon, FastFood/McDonald's, and Technology/AI, suggesting that models maintained more balanced and diverse outputs in these areas.
-At \textbf{model level}, our cross-model analysis revealed distinct patterns of backdoor:
+Domains in which we did \emph{not} detect any such behavior include Corporate/Amazon, FastFood/McDonald's, and Technology/AI, suggesting that models maintained more balanced and diverse outputs in these areas.
+At \textbf{model level}, our analysis revealed distinct patterns of semantic inconsistency: